rajnandan1/kener/README.md

 - Secrets management for headers and bodies
 - Evaluators for HTTP response parsing
 - Incident tagging and labeling
-- Meta tag customization for SEO
 - User-friendly interface
 - Support for light and dark themes
 - Responsive design for various devices
+- Auto SEO and Social Media ready

 ## Technologies used